flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201007-epidemiologist-ellie-murray-on-the-plexiglass-barriers-set-up-for-the-vice-presidential-debate/index.md

 _Dr.
 Milton and his colleagues contacted the debate commission and both campaigns to recommend purchasing plug-and-play air filters — excellent ones run to just about $300 each — or four box fans and air filters taped together.
 Each debater would have one device positioned to suck up and clean the air exhaled, and another to produce clean air._

 _In research conducted with singers over the past few months, they have found that this so-called “Corsi box” — named for Richard Corsi, the scientist who cobbled together the first one — can significantly decrease aerosols._

-_The safest solution, experts said, is to move the debate online._ one — can significantly decrease aerosols._

 _The safest solution, experts said, is to move the debate online._